Citi Benefits Handbook

 If you believe a Component Plan has violated your privacy rights or is not fulfilling its obligation under the breach notice rules, you may complain to such Component Plan or to the Secretary of the U.S. Department of Health and Human Services.
 You may file a complaint with such Component Plan using the contact information under "Contact Information."
 Component Plans will not penalize you for filing a complaint.

-This Notice of HIPAA Privacy Practices became effective April 14, 2003 and was last revised effective August 14, 2014.
-Reviewed, but not revised, in August, 2016.
+This Notice of HIPAA Privacy Practices became effective April 14, 2003, and was last revised effective October 10, 2017.

 For more information about any of the rights in this notice, or to file a complaint, contact: